zackforbing/ruby-submissions/1510/module_4_assignments/scale-up/david-stinnette.md

 ### Link to blog post(s) submitted

 ### Discuss: your experience doing PR reviews and getting PR feedback
 It's a good practice I wish we had more time for during projects at Turing.
+For one, on large projects like this it keeps me involved with other features I otherwise would not have a chance to see.
+And two, it's helpful to see how others would tackle the same problem, whether they're more experienced or on the same level as me.

 ### Discuss: your experience doing daily stand ups
 I was part of daily stand ups in my old job and I really enjoy them.
 Even in sales, it was helpful for me to hear daily updates on the direction of the product I was selling and provide customer feedback to the dev team.
-At Turing, it was helpful to practice get a feel for the daily routine once we've graduated and aren't living like peasants anymore.
+At Turing, it was helpful to practice getting a feel for the daily routine once we've graduated and aren't living like peasants anymore.

 ### What features would you like to see LookingFor have in the future?